StorjOld/storjtorrent/README.md

 ### Installing Inside a Virtual Environment

+Ensure your virtual environment is using Brew's python:

+    $ mkvirtualenv -p /usr/local/bin/python storjtorrent

 If you are installing inside a virtual environment, you can try the following (after you install boost-python with homebrew):

     $ brew install boost-build